Harris, Warren outpace Sanders in post-debate polls, as Biden’s lead narrows

 Among those who watched both nights of debates, half said Harris did “better than expected, while 41 percent suggested Biden did “worse than expected” and 23 percent said Sanders did “worse than expected.”

 It was a similar story in CNN’s national poll, with Biden at 22 percent support, down 10 points from the network’s survey a month earlier.
 Harris stood in second at 17 percent, up 9 points.
 Warren was at 15 percent, up 8 points from a month earlier, with Sanders at 14 percent, down 4 points.
 Buttigieg stood at 4 percent, with no one else topping 3 percent in the survey.
+He registered at the same amount in the Quinnipiac poll.

+The Quinnipiac poll was conducted June 28-July 1, and had a sampling error of 5 percentage points.
 The CNN/SSRS poll was conducted June 28-30, and had a sampling error of 4.7 percentage points.
 The USA Today/Suffolk University survey was conducted June 28-July 1, with a sampling error of 4.4 percentage points.